facebook/docusaurus/docs/tutorial-create-pages.md

 <img alt="Docusaurus MacBook" src="/img/undraw_docusaurus_tree.svg" class="docImage"/>

-## Creating a Regular Page
+## Create a Regular Page

-1. Go into the `pages/en` directory and create a file called `hello-world.js` with the following contents:
+1. In the `website/pages/en` directory of your repository, save a text file called `hello-world.js` with the following contents:

 ```
 const React = require('react');